portworx/px-preflight/README.md

 # Notes
  * The output is actually colored, red for bad, green for good.
 Unfortunately this is not possible to show in markdown.
- * Ports can be configured at the top of `go.sh`.
-The various minimum requirements can be changed just below them.